rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 # Appendix A. Future updates

+The following updates are foreseen to be made in future updates to this profile.
+These are not yet part of the profile.

-## client authentication using mutual TLS
+## Client Authentication using Mutual TLS
-Instead of, or in addition to, the `private_key_jwt` client authentication method, mutual TLS may be used.
-This currently is specified in draft by IETF, see https://tools.ietf.org/html/draft-ietf-oauth-mtls-08.
+Instead of, or in addition to, the `private_key_jwt` client authentication method, mutual authenticated TLS MAY be used.
+This currently is specified in draft by IETF, see https://tools.ietf.org/html/draft-ietf-oauth-mtls-13.